 When you install the charging station to charge your electric vehicle, attention must be given to a variety of security requirements.
 Our checklist outlines all the important aspects to keep in mind when setting up an electric car charging facility.
 The information contained within is only an overview, and installations should be done in accordance with the recommendations of the manufacturer as well as the numerous state and territorial regulations in Australia.
 All electric vehicles should have the installation done by a certified and licensed electrician.

-An electrician who is licensed and certified is required to set up your brand new electric vehicle charger.
+An electrician who is licensed and certified is required to complete the installation and setup of your brand new electric vehicle charger.
 Before we visit to assess your site and installation, consider the place you'll place your electric vehicle while it's charging.
 Ideally, you'll want the charge station greater than 3 meters from the connector port on your vehicle.
 When it comes to charging your vehicle, as time goes on we are witnessing more advanced EVs being released with more speedy charging capacity onboard, utilizing stronger 3-phase connections.
 If your building is connected to power from a 3 phase supply, then we strongly recommend this type of power is accessible at your residence via an outlet within the garage.
 If not, select a single-phase connection that has an amp capacity of 32Amps.
 This will provide you with a power supply of 7.4kW.
 Our installer will identify the capacity of your home and what updates need to be made.

 Our EV chargers feature variable outputs that can be configured to be able to work with single or three-phase connections.